Cricket Basics

 Set fields that match the ball being bowled and the batter's likely scoring zones.

-Situational Cricket Intelligence
+Match Awareness · Situational Intelligence

 Situational Cricket Intelligence is a learning direction for match awareness, pressure handling, and role-specific decisions.
 Any AI tactical engine remains future/deferred; this public beta content is educational support only.